4 Year MRC WIMM Prize PhD Studentships

 - Proposed Field and Title of Research: Insert "Not applicable"

-- Supervisor: List up to 3 supervisors from the opportunities advertised.
+- Supervisor: List up to 3 supervisors from the WIMM website.

-- Statement of Purpose: All applicants are to submit a personal statement with their application (500 words max; any statements exceeding this limit will not be considered).
+Statement of Purpose: All applicants are to submit a personal statement with their application (500 words max; any statements exceeding this limit will not be considered).
 You should head the personal statement with the names of the supervisors to whom you are applying.
-The statement of purpose should cover your previous research experience, the personal qualities that you will bring to the research project and your motivation for pursuing research in the field(s) that you have selected.
-Please note that we are interested in your scientific background and motivation rather than personal experiences.
+You should provide a statement of your research interests, in English, describing how your background and research interests relate to the programme.
+The statement should focus on academic or research-related achievements and interests rather than personal achievements and interests.

 - Research Proposal: A research proposal is not required.

-If you are also applying for the RDM Scholars Programme you need only make one application.
+WIMM Prize Studentship - if you are also applying for the RDM Scholars Programme you need only make one application.
+Do not make a separate application for each scholarship /studentship.

-- Studentships are fully funded for 4 years and include a stipend of £18,000pa, University fees.
+- Studentships are fully funded for 4 years, including a stipend and fees.

 - There is no rotation.